Miceuz/i2c-moisture-sensor/README.md

 ### Particle Photon

 There is a great [tutorial](ParticlePhoton-tutorial.md) by Miriam Cox for Particle Photon boards.
 Also there is a [library available](https://github.com/VintageGeek/I2CSoilMoistureSensor) by Mike.

+## Calibration

+To get the most accurate readings calibration has to be performed for the particular type of soil as sensor is quite sensitive to saline content of the soil.
+Here is a great example of calibration technique: [Link](https://github.com/Miceuz/i2c-moisture-sensor/raw/master/Soil%20Moisture%20Sensor%20Calibration.pdf)

 ## Links and mentions